Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.6 (2020-09-17) =
+* Compatibility with WordPress 5.5
+* Fixed bug about copying comments in WordPress 5.5
+* Check user permission when adding option to the bulk actions dropdown list
+* Improved update notice to be displayed only on selected screens when updating from < 3.2.5
+* Updated template tag documentation link
+* Added missing gettext to "Subscribe" button

 = 3.2.5 (2020-07-07) =
 * First release from Yoast